sylhare/sylhare.github.io/_posts/2022/2022-11-25-Interactive-react-testing.md

 The value of the event when it's a number is usually stringified, so make sure you always send a string in your test, or you might have some cast errors otherwise.
-We will send the event directly to the `onChange` method of the input and assert that it has changed:
+We will send the event directly to the `onChange` function of the input and assert that it has changed:

 ```ts
 it('updates an input with fire event', () => {